dashpay/docs/masternodes/setup.rst

    transfer

-While we are waiting for 15 confirmations, download the latest version of the Dash Masternode Tool (DMT) from the Github releases page `here
+While we are waiting for 15 confirmations, download the latest version of the Dash Masternode Tool (DMT) from the GitHub releases page `here
 <https://github.com/Bertrand256/dash-masternode-tool/releases>`__.
 Unzip
 and run the file.
 The following window appears.